Share

 A GLOBAL REACH

-Over the years, MADRE has resourced partners all over the globe, including in Myanmar, Nicaragua, El Salvador, Guatemala, Mexico, Haiti, Cuba, Colombia, Pakistan, Peru, Rwanda, Sri Lanka, Kenya, Bolivia, the countries of former Yugoslavia, Palestine, Lebanon, Iraq, Afghanistan, Brazil, Syria, Sudan, Cameroon, the Democratic Republic of Congo, Tanzania, Nepal, Korea, Philippines, the US-Mexico border and Yemen.
+Over the years, MADRE has resourced partners all over the globe, including in Myanmar, Nicaragua, El Salvador, Guatemala, Mexico, Haiti, Cuba, Colombia, Pakistan, Peru, Rwanda, Sri Lanka, Kenya, Bolivia, the countries of former Yugoslavia, Palestine, Lebanon, Iraq, Afghanistan, Brazil, Syria, Sudan, Cameroon, the Democratic Republic of the Congo, Tanzania, Nepal, Korea, Philippines, the US-Mexico border, Ukraine, Yemen, and beyond.

 Today, MADRE is an internationally-recognized feminist organization deeply embedded in the movements for women’s equality, peace and justice and international human rights.